Tips to Live By

 While the viruses mentioned can't make you sick through your skin, you can get sick if the virus is on your hands and you touch one of the mucous membranes of your face, such as your mouth, nose or eyelids.

-For most viruses, regular household cleaning spray, water and dish soap or a diluted bleach solution is sufficient to disinfect these surfaces.
+For most viruses, regular household cleaning spray or water and dish soap are sufficient to disinfect these surfaces.
 However, some viruses are harder to kill, such as the virus that causes the stomach flu.
 Ridding surfaces of hardier viruses may require a diluted bleach solution.

-And while you don't need to use a special detergent to wash a sick person's laundry, you should consider washing it using hot water and a longer washing cycle.
+You don't need to use a special detergent to wash a sick person's laundry, but you should consider washing it using hot water and a longer washing cycle.

 Avoid having guests